-Aims We will transform our organisation and approaches to: empower people and places to improve their wellbeing, skills and prosperity; and ensure that environmental, social and financial needs of our people and places are met and that future generations thrive.
-Sustainable Inclusive Gro We will take steps to tackle poverty and inequality.
+Aims We will will transform our organisation and approaches to: to: empowe and pros nd places to improve their wellbeing, skills and mental, social and financial needs of our people and that future generations thrive.
+Sustainable Inclusive Growth We will take steps to tackle poverty and inequality.
 We aim to maximise the opportunities for local people and businesses through our improved economic performance.
 We will also establish standards, delivery models and strategies which allow Clackmannanshire to play a leading role in meeting the climate challenge and protecting our built and natural environment.
-Empowering Families & Communitie leadership in developing and delivering solutions.
-We will work Health & We We aim to improve the environment, quality of life and ease of access to services.
+Empowering Families & Communities We will place people at the heart of service delivery.
+We aim to prioritise service users, family and community participation and leadership in developing and delivering solutions.
+We will work in partnership to build individual; family and community skills in support of social and financial independence.
+Health & We llbeing We aim to improve the environment, quality of life and ease of access to services.
 Enhanced wellbeing will also provide greater participation opportunities as a consequence of improving economic performance in Clackmannanshire.
 Delivering increased wellbeing also aims to promote equitable growth.